-Under our partnership agreement, we have agreed to register for resale under the Securities Act and applicable state securities laws any common units, subordinated units, or other partnership securities proposed to be sold by our general partner or any of its affiliates or their assignees if an exemption from the registration requirements is not otherwise available.
+Under our partnership agreement, we have agreed to register for resale under the Securities Act and applicable state securities laws any common units, subordinated units, or other partnership securities proposed to be sold by our general partner or any of its affiliates or their assignees if an exemption from the registration requirements is not otherwise available, including any units acquired by them pursuant to our proposed DRIP.
 These registration rights continue for two years following any withdrawal or removal of USA Compression GP, LLC as our general partner.
 We are obligated to pay all expenses incidental to the registration, excluding underwriting discounts and commissions.
 Please read "Units Eligible for Future Sale."